 Another result was the action plans derived from the four workshops.
 The results of the workshops were merged into action plans during a meeting between representatives from the four workshops, the management team and one of the authors (KS).
-The action plans concerned 1) patient focus, 2) benchmarking and 3) creativity and innovation.
+The action plans concerned 1) patient focus, 2) benchmarking and 3) creativity and innovation, and included e.g. new ways of working with patient surveys, patient information translated to more languages, an updated performance measurement system, increased time for auscultation, seminars with politicians and inspiration meetings.

-Experiences of using the Innovation Engine
+Experiences of using the Improvement Engine